myothiha97/Python-Video-Compressor/README.md

 ```
 -d for folderpath for input files
 -o for folderpath to save output files.
-Note: You dont need specify filename in both command.
+Note: You dont need specify filename in both command arguments.